coxx1o1/coxx1o1/README.md

 ---

 ## 💡 About Me
-- 🔭 Currently building real-world projects (EMS, SOS App, Chat App)
+- 🔭 Currently building real-world projects (SOS App, Chat App)
 - 🌱 Improving in TypeScript and System Design
 - 📱 Exploring mobile development with React Native
 - ⚡ Focused on building scalable and practical applications